Deficiencies (last 7 years)

 Complaint Details

 The complaint investigation was substantiated.
 Resident #1 hit Resident #2 first due to dislike, and Resident #2 reacted by hitting Resident #1.
-The facility's investigation confirmed the resident-to-resident abuse occurred.
+The facility had prior knowledge of Resident #1's aggressive behaviors but had not sufficiently addressed them before the incident.

 Findings